-Design Your Own Learning
+Design Your Own Education

 Here are 10 things we ask you to consider when designing your own learning at Pacific Sands Academy.